Patryk-S-W/ramen_data_analysis/README.md

 * Number of participants in each country
 * Top 10 best Brands
 * Top 10 worst Brands
-* Procentage of good and bad ramen
+* Percentage of good and bad ramen
 * Number of Bad and Good ratings in each serving style
-* Number of brands serving ramen in specyfic style
+* Number of brands serving ramen in specific style
 * Elbow Method
 * K-means clustering